PiLep/docdocdoc-mcp-server/README.md

 # DocDocDoc MCP Server

-A comprehensive document request SaaS platform MCP server implementing the full DocDocDoc API specification.
+A Model Context Protocol server for the DocDocDoc API that enables document request management.

 ## Overview